Rep. Marjorie Taylor Greene is adamant that the Republican Party has lost its way.

 Mr. Johnson recently responded: “I’m not unaccustomed to hearing criticism from Marjorie.”

-“We have intense fellowship as we say in the Deep South,” Mr. Johnson said this week on “The Stephen A. Smith Show” podcast, “And she knows I’ve got an open door.
+“We have intense fellowship, as we say in the Deep South,” Mr. Johnson said last week on “The Stephen A. Smith Show” podcast, “and she knows I’ve got an open door.
 She can come in and talk with me anytime, but she goes on these shows.
 She likes to get the big interviews, and that’s fine.
 Everybody has the right.”

 “I’m putting as much pressure as possible on my party to do the job it promised its voters,” she said.